devonfw-tutorials/tutorials/cobigen-setup/files/commandsAndOptions.md

 `cobigen `{{execute T1}}

 * [generate, g]: Command used for code generation.
 To know more about implementation of this command you can follow https://katacoda.com/devonfw/scenarios/cobigen.
-Here we have shown the implementation "generate" command for further code generation.

 * [adapt-templates, a]: Generates a new templates folder next to the Cobigen CLI and stores its location inside a configuration file.
 After executing this command, the CLI will attempt to use the specified Templates folder.

 `cobigen a`{{execute T1}}